-Each junior and senior student must complete a basic health care provider CPR Training Course and provide evidence of completion.
+Each junior and senior student must complete a healthcare provider CPR training course and provide evidence of completion.
 The only acceptable CPR certificate is the Basic Life Support (BLS) Healthcare Provider training course through the American Heart Association.
 The CPR training must be valid for the academic year.